November 28, 2016

 - GPS Coordinates – new location is created using supplied latitude and longitude coordinates

-When you are satisfied with the orders click on Save to complete the import.
+When you are happy with the accuracy of all the orders, click Save to complete the import.

 - Vehicle load utilization

 You can click on one or move drivers to isolate their route.

 Using the OptimoRoute Driver App to Share Routes with Your Team